2024 Keynote Speakers

 Hemisfair Ballroom

 Cathy Kuhlmeier was one of three students involved in the 1988 U.S. Supreme Court Landmark case Hazelwood v.
 Kuhlmeier.
 The case involved censorship of articles in The Spectrum student newspaper of Hazelwood East High School in St. Louis, MO.
 The school principal removed articles concerning teen pregnancy and divorce because he felt individuals could be identified in the articles.
-The US Supreme Court ruled against the students which overturned the 1969 decision in Tinker v.
+The U.S. Supreme Court ruled against the students which overturned the 1969 decision in Tinker v.
 Des Moines where students did not shed their rights at the schoolhouse gate because the justices determined that school administrators could exercise prior restraint of school sponsored expression.

 Kuhlmeier, 58, currently resides in Warrenton, MO, a small community in Missouri and is living her best life.
 She works as an adjuster for an insurance company handling workers’ compensation.
 She is the mother to two amazing adult children, Haley and Eric, and three fur babies.
 In her free time, she enjoys spending time with her kids, staying active with new adventures, exploring new towns, volunteering at a dog rescue, and refinishing furniture.